-According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s usually linked to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Why is CO2 awareness so important?

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Fort Lauderdale homeowner.
+The short answer is that CO2 awareness is a matter of life and death.
+CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Serious poisoning takes place from breathing large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Fort Lauderdale home?

 - No home should be without a reliable, tested CO2 detector.
 You can call Service Experts Heating & Air Conditioning to purchase one today.

 - If you do have a CO detector that is battery-powered, check or replace the batteries regularly; at least every 90 days.
 It's also a good idea to replace the detector every 3-5 years.

 - If you experience or have experienced some of the symptoms cited above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.